Partial Reversibility and Counterdiabatic Driving in Nearly Integrable Systems: SW Approximation for Oscillators

-We highlight that these energy variances are obtained within the Schrieffer-Wolff transformation and hence do not contain mixing between different symmetry sectors.
-We compare this analytical prediction with numerical results in Fig. \ref{fig:SW-plots}.
-This prediction agrees with numerics very well at small $\beta$, although it begins to deviate as values of $\beta_f$ that are used the in the text are approached.
-We expect that going to higher orders in the Schrieffer-Wolff transformation would bring them into closer agreement.
+We highlight that since these energy variances are obtained within the Schrieffer-Wolff approximation, the physics that they fail to capture is the mixing between different symmetry sectors (different $N$).
+We compare this analytical prediction with numerical energy fluctuations at the end of the forward ramp for different protocols in Fig. \ref{fig:SW-plots}.
+As we expect, it agrees with numerics exceptionally well at small $\beta_f$.
+We expect that going to higher orders in the expansion would bring them into closer agreement, prior to the ultimate breakdown of the construction when non-perturbative effects become important.